 Preparing for MMI interviews is extremely important.

 Love it or hate it, theMultiple Mini Interview (MMI) has gained considerable traction in med school admissions, and chances are that you’ll likely undergo at least one MMI during your interview season.
 The MMI differs from the traditional interview in that it splits up a time block (30 minutes to 1 hour) into 6-10 different “stations” where you will be evaluated based on your responses to the respective prompt.
 It favors quick thinking and adaptiveness, and although the station prompts are so varied, there are still many ways you can prepare for MMI Interviews.
-Read our 3 strategies for various types of MMI interview questions down below and read our other blog posts about MMIs.
+Read our 3 strategies for various types of MMI interview questions and answers for medical school down below.

 Preparing for MMI Interviews Strategy #1: Medical knowledge and experience